Guys, roasted chickpeas are seriously my jam. I literally throw them on anything and everything.

 - Improved cholesterol levels.

-- Less cancer – The manganese in chickpeas helps convert dangerous free radicals into hydrogen peroxide, which your body can convert into water.
+- Lower cancer risk – The manganese in chickpeas helps convert dangerous free radicals into hydrogen peroxide, which your body can convert into water.

 - People who consume chickpeas on a regular basis tend to have a smaller waist (probably because of better blood sugar)